eduvf/lluna/pages/docs.md

 ---
-layout: docs
-title: lluna lang docs
+title: docs
+permalink: /docs
+layout: default
 ---

-# lluna lang documentation
+# lluna language documentation

 All programs in _lluna_ are just a single **expression**, starting with `(` and ending with `)`.